tmthyjames/SQLCell/README.md

     In [1]: %%sql
             your query

-Just clone the repo and `cp` the app to Jupyter's startup directory:
+Just clone the repo and `cp` the `sqlcell_app.py` file to Jupyter's startup directory (on my computer, the directory is `~/.ipython/profile_default/startup`, but may be different depending on your OS and version of IPython/Jupyter):

     $ cd .ipython/profile_default/startup # or wherever your startup directory is
     $ git clone https://github.com/tmthyjames/SQLCell.git